Explain why hail can be of different sizes depending on geographical regions.

 In detail, for those interested!

-Effect of latitude on hail size
+Impact of relief and altitude on hail size

 Did you know?